jdeal/qim/README.md

 // true
 ```

-These navigators are useful for selecting data too.
+And of course these navigators are useful for selecting data too.
 Instead of modifying an object, the `select` method navigates to each matching part of the query and returns all the matching parts in an array.

 ```js
 import {select} from 'qim';